mbradyneeley/Backup-to-Object-Storage-Pipeline/README.md

 • GNU tar

 ## TODO:
-• Fit repo to Snakemake requirements so this can be linked to their repository of pipelines
+• Fit repo to Snakemake requirements so this can be linked to their repository of pipelines: https://snakemake.readthedocs.io/en/stable/snakefiles/best_practices.html